-Waveform processing 2.3
+2.3 Waveform processing

-The processing of the IPR data, based upon the method developed by Oswald and Gogineni (2008, 2012), uses an along-track (phase-incoherent) average of the basal waveform and a depth aggre-

-- gated/integrated definition of the bed-returned power.
-The advantage of using this definition, com-110 pared with the conventional peak power definition, is that the variance due to variable surface roughness (e.g. Berry (1973); Peters (2005)) is reduced.
-This reduction in variance is thought to occur because, based on conservation of energy principles, the aggregated definition of bed-returned power for a diffuse surface is more directly related to the predicted (specular) reflection coefficients than - equivalent peak power values (Oswald and Gogineni, 2008).
-In our study we make two important 115 modifications to this method, which are described here, along with an overview of the key processing steps.
-The first modification corresponds to defining a variable window size for the along-track averaging of the basal waveform (which enables us to optimise the effective data resolution in thin ice), and the second corresponds to the implementation of an automated waveform quality control 120 procedure.
+The processing of the IPR data, based upon the method developed by Oswald and Gogineni (2008, 2012), uses an along-track (phase-incoherent) average of the basal waveform and a depth aggregated/integrated definition of the bedreturned power.
+The advantage of using this definition, compared with the conventional peak power definition, is that the variance due to variable bed roughness (e.g. Berry, 1973; Peters et al., 2005) is reduced.
+This reduction in variance is thought to occur because, based on conservation of energy principles, the aggregated definition of bed-returned power for a diffuse surface is more directly related to the predicted (specular) reflection coefficients than equivalent peak power values (Oswald and Gogineni, 2008).
+In our study we make two important modifications to this method, which are described here, along with an overview of the key processing steps.
+The first modification corresponds to defining a variable window size for the along-track averaging of the basal waveform (which enables us to optimise the effective data resolution in thin ice), and the second corresponds to the implementation of an automated waveform quality control procedure.